-Continuous delivery is based on the hypothesis that when facing uncertainty and complex problems (see Cynefin), the appropriate strategy is to assume that we do not know the solution and must continuously learn about the problem and the best possible solution.
-Additionally, continuous delivery forces us to put in place means to manage errors, which we are sure to make with minimal impact.
+Continuous delivery is based on the idea that when dealing with uncertainty and complex problems (as described in the Cynefin framework), the best approach is to assume we don’t already know the solution.
+Instead, we must commit to continuously learning about both the problem and the optimal solution.
+Moreover, continuous delivery encourages us to implement systems that effectively manage errors—because we are bound to make mistakes—while minimizing their impact.

 My experience and context

-• I assume that what I come up with is not the best solution.
+- I assume that the solutions I come up with are rarely the best ones.

-• I assume that we still have a lot to learn about everything (domain, business, tools, needs, etc).
+- I recognize that we still have a lot to learn—about the domain, the business, tools, needs, and everything else.

 For Self-Sufficient Experts

-If you consider yourself an expert in everything, who rarely makes mistakes and feels like a 'rockstar' in their field, you might think that you don't need continuous delivery.
-I suspect that humility and recognizing that EVERYONE (including yourself) makes mistakes are lacking in this case.
-Maybe I am wrong, and you are some mythological being who does not make mistakes and does not need to learn continuously.
-If that is the case, my apologies… :)
+If you consider yourself an expert in everything, someone who rarely makes mistakes and feels like a 'rockstar' in their field, you might believe that you don’t need continuous delivery.
+I suspect that humility and the recognition that EVERYONE (including yourself) makes mistakes might be lacking in this case.
+Perhaps I’m wrong, and you’re some mythological being who never errs and doesn’t need to learn continuously.
+If that’s the case, my apologies… :)

-However, I won’t be able to work with you since I do make mistakes and need to be in a team that uses techniques that allow us to develop products despite errors without living in constant stress.
+However, I won’t be able to work with you since I do make mistakes and need to be part of a team that uses techniques enabling us to develop products despite our errors, all without living in constant stress.

 In summary